jetsstarplus/cryptoport/Readme.md

 ```
 * `fs` is node.js module for manipulating files, It will be used for opening the CSV file.

-* `csv` is an installed module that provides a simple API for manipulating csv files.
+* `csv` is an installed module that provides an API for manipulating csv files.

-* `readlineSync` is a command line module that I will use to Get user Input of the filter parameters interactively.
+* `readlineSync` is a command line module that I'll use to Get user Input of filter parameters interactively.

-* `axios` is a module that I used for getting the exchange rates from cryptocompare'S API
+* `axios` is a module that is used for querying APIS, I'll use it to fetch exchange rates from cryptocompare'S API

 ### 2. Define Constant/Global Variables
 ```